khokao/synergetica/services/docs/getting-started/tutorial.md

 You have now finished building the toggle switch circuit! :raised_hands:

+!!! note
+  	If there is an interaction between a promoter and a protein in the circuit, an arrow will automatically appear to illustrate that interaction.
+The arrow starts at the protein and ends at the promoter.

+    - :fontawesome-solid-arrow-up:{ .activation }: **Activation** (the protein increases the expression of the connected promoter)
+    - :fontawesome-solid-t:{ .repression }: **Repression** (the protein decreases the expression of the connected promoter)

+    In the part selection screen, you can see which parts interact with each other.

 ## 2. Running a simulation

 With your toggle switch circuit in place, it’s time to see how it behaves over time.